RodrigVF/LoginPageModel/README.md

 # LoginPageModel
-Just a model for a login page in NextAuth who can be reusable
+Model for a login page in NextAuth who can be reusable